CT27/phase-1-final-project/README.md

 ## My phase 1 final project

-Project Status: this is a project for a software engineering course, it is beginner in nature and has further development required before it is complete.
+Project Status: this is a project for a software engineering course, it is a beginner project in nature and has further development required before it is complete. the backend is a json server hosted on render using node as the runtime.

 # Name: